Unification of the Communist Party of Germany and Social Democratic Party of Germany: Preparation for the merger

 Under heavy pressure from the Soviet occupation forces and the Communist Party leadership, and with the support of some leading Social Democrats, working groups and committees were formed at all levels of the parties, whose declared aim was to create a union between the two parties.
 Many Social Democrats unwilling to unite were arrested in early 1946 in all areas of the Soviet occupation zone.
+A second conference of KPD and SPD representatives held on 26 February 1946 articulated the path towards party unification.

 On 1 March 1946, a chaotic conference of SPD party officials, convened on the initiative of the Communist and SPD leaderships, was held in the Admiralspalast, Berlin.
 The meeting voted to arrange a vote of SPD party members, both in the Soviet occupation zone and across Berlin, on the proposed merger with the Communist Party.
-On March 14, 1946 the Central Committee of the SPD published a call for a merger of the SPD and KPD.
+On 14 March 1946 the Central Committee of the SPD published a call for a merger of the SPD and KPD.
 A ballot was scheduled to take place of SPD members in Berlin on 31 March 1946.
 In the Soviet sector (subsequently known as East Berlin) Soviet soldiers sealed the ballot boxes less than thirty minutes after the polls had opened, and dispersed the queues of those waiting to vote.
 In West Berlin more than 70% of the SPD members took part in the vote.
 In the western sector, invited to vote on an immediate merger ("sofortige Verschmelzung") with the Communists, 82% of those voting rejected the proposal.
 However, on a second proposal for a "working alliance" ("Aktionsbündnis") with the Communists, 62% of those voting did so in support of the motion.